 Phosphorus uptake differed significantly due to INM treatments during both the years and in pooled data (Table 4 and 5).
 Among the different treatments at 50 per cent flowering, T_3 (150 % RDF for cotton and soybean) recorded significantly higher phosphorus uptake and it was on par with T_2 (125 % RDF for cotton and soybean) compared to rest of the intercropping systems during both years and in pooled data.
-At harvest, T_3 (150 % RDF for cotton and soybean) recorded significantly higher phosphorus uptake and it was on par with T_2 (125 % RDF for cotton and soybean) during 2015-16 and in pooled data and also with T{17} (T_1 + Vermicompost 1.25 t ha-1 + Gliricidia 2.5 t ha-1) and T{18} (T_1 + Vermicompost 1.25 t ha-1) during 2016-17.
+At harvest, T_3 (150 % RDF for cotton and soybean) recorded significantly higher phosphorus uptake and it was on par with T_2 (125 % RDF for cotton and soybean) during 2015-16 and in pooled data and also with T{17} (T_1 + Vermicompost 1.25 t ha-1 + Gliricidia 2.5 t ha-1) and T{18} (T_1 + Vermicompost 1.25 t ha-1 + Pongamia 2.5 t ha-1) during 2016-17.

 Potassium uptake differed significantly due to INM treatments during both the years and in pooled data (Table 6 and 7).
 Among the different treatments at 50 per cent flowering, T_3 (150 % RDF for cotton and soybean) recorded significantly higher potassium uptake and it was on par with T_2 (125 % RDF for cotton and soybean) compared to rest of the intercropping systems during both years and in pooled data.
 At harvest, T_3 (150 % RDF for cotton and soybean) recorded significantly higher potassium uptake and it was on par with T_2 (125 % RDF for cotton and soybean) during 2015-16 and in pooled data and also with T{17} (T_1 + Vermicompost 1.25 t ha-1 + Gliricidia 2.5 t ha-1) during 2016-17.
-Use of organic manures along with recommended dose of fertilizers upon releases nutrients present in them on decomposition and help in enriching soil.
-Biodegradation of manures exerted favorable effect on the release of nutrients, which depended on type, quantity of residues and stage of decomposition [11].
+Use of organic manures along with recommended dose of fertilizers results in release of nutrients which are available to crop for longer period.
+Biodegradation of manures exerted favorable effect on the release of nutrients, which depended on type, quantity of residues and stage of decomposition [1 $\frac{1}{3}$].